CThesner/css2024_day4/README.md

 # css2024_day4

-This repository contains the information and python scripts for day4 of the CSS2024
+This repository contains the information and python\bash scripts for day4 of the CSS2024